San Francisco: Museums

 The San Francisco Museum of Modern Art (SFMOMA) houses 20th century and contemporary works of art.
 It moved to its current building in the South of Market neighborhood in 1995 and attracted more than 600,000 visitors annually.
 SFMOMA closed for renovation and expansion in 2013.
-The museum reopened on May 14, 2016, with an addition, designed by Snøhetta, that has doubled the museum's size.
+The museum reopened in May 2016, with an addition, designed by Snøhetta, that has doubled the museum's size.

 The Palace of the Legion of Honor holds primarily European antiquities and works of art at its Lincoln Park building modeled after its Parisian namesake.
 The de Young Museum in Golden Gate Park features American decorative pieces and anthropological holdings from Africa, Oceania and the Americas, while Asian art is housed in the Asian Art Museum.
 Opposite the de Young stands the California Academy of Sciences, a natural history museum that also hosts the Morrison Planetarium and Steinhart Aquarium.

 Located on Pier 15 on the Embarcadero, the Exploratorium is an interactive science museum.
 The Contemporary Jewish Museum is a non-collecting institution that hosts a broad array of temporary exhibitions.
 On Nob Hill, the Cable Car Museum is a working museum featuring the cable car powerhouse, which drives the cables.
+Wattis Institute for Contemporary Arts was founded in 1998 and is part of the California College of the Arts.

 Sports

 Major League Baseball's San Francisco Giants have played in San Francisco since moving from New York in 1958.
 The Giants play at Oracle Park, which opened in 2000.
 The Giants won World Series titles in 2010, 2012, and in 2014.
-The Giants have boasted such stars as Willie Mays, Willie McCovey and Barry Bonds.
+The Giants have boasted stars such as Willie Mays, Willie McCovey, and Barry Bonds (MLB's career home run leader).
 In 2012, San Francisco was ranked No. 1 in a study that examined which U.S. metro areas have produced the most Major Leaguers since 1920.